Cleanups: What You Can Do

 - Superfund Community Involvement

-- Public Participation in Waste Facility Permitting Decisions for both hazardous and municipal solid waste facilities.
+- Public Participation in the Hazardous Waste Permitting and Corrective Action Processes

 - Environmental Justice offers strategies and tools to help combat the disproportionate amount of adverse health and environmental effects of pollution in minority and/or low-income communities.